MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

 https://www.youtube.com/watch?v=-qRNJhU1OLM&t=18s

--   Like a switch, but not opened/closed manually, but based on whether or not current goes in through the control wire.
+-   Like a switch, but not opened/closed manually, but based on whether or not current goes in through the control wire (base) to the emitter.
--   Basically: needs a tiny push from the top (=base) to allow a large flow through the body
+-   Basically: needs a tiny stream of current from the top (=base) to emitter ...
+-   ... which then allows a large current from collector to emitter.

 Two types: